 As we prep for winter travels, here are some essential tips on keeping your kids warm on those cold (and fun) holidays!

-*This piece is contributed by Cynthia, Commercial Leader (Mountain) from Decathlon
+*This piece is contributed by Cynthia, Commercial Leader (Mountain) from Decathlon, Shop online now!

 The trick to staying warm comes from layering, as it helps trap warm air in between, which then acts as an insulator.
 By layering up, you can also easily adjust your warmth level by removing/adding an extra layer.
 Let’s check out the 3 fundamental layers for protecting yourself and your kids from the cold.